Electron Collision Cross Sections in Tetrafluoropropene HFO1234ze(E) for Gas Mixtures in Resistive Plate Chambers

 \section{Results and discussion}

-A systematic comparison between the electron swarm parameters, calculated by the electron cross sections of C$_{3}$H$_{2}$F$_{4}$ in figure \ref{fig:plot1}, and the experimental data is presented in this section.
+In this section, we present a systematic comparison between the electron swarm parameters calculated from the electron collision cross sections of C$_{3}$H$_{2}$F$_{4}$, shown in figure \ref{fig:plot1}, and the corresponding experimental data.
 The comparative study is especially focused on $v_{drift}$ and $k_{eff}$ as a function of $E/N$ at different values of gas pressure.
-The electron swarm parameters are calculated by BOLSIG+ and METHES and then compared with the experimental data, measured by Chachereau et al., in pure C$_{3}$H$_{2}$F$_{4}$ and gas mixtures of C$_{3}$H$_{2}$F$_{4}$/CO$_{2}$ and C$_{3}$H$_{2}$F$_{4}$/Ar.
+The electron swarm parameters are calculated by BOLSIG+ and METHES, and then compared with the experimental data, measured by Chachereau et al., in pure C$_{3}$H$_{2}$F$_{4}$ and in gas mixtures of C$_{3}$H$_{2}$F$_{4}$/CO$_{2}$ and C$_{3}$H$_{2}$F$_{4}$/Ar.
 All experimental data are in the full paper \cite{alise2016paper} and in the conference paper \cite{alise2017proceedings}.
-Hereafter, we refer to BOLSIG+ with the notation TTA in order to highlight the fact that numerical solutions of the Boltzmann transport equation are determined by the two-term approximation.
-On the contrary, solutions obtained through METHES are labelled by MC as they are calculated by the Monte Carlo method.
+Hereafter, we refer to BOLSIG+ with the notation TTA to highlight that numerical solutions of the Boltzmann transport equation are determined by the two-term approximation.
+On the contrary, solutions obtained through METHES are labeled as MC as they are calculated using the Monte Carlo method.